Discover the latest trends and best practices impacting data-intensive applications. Register for access to all 60+ sessions available on demand.

 Speedrunners and performance engineers face the same core challenge: every optimization must be weighed against its difficulty, reliability, and real-world impact on the final result.
 Through case studies from games like Super Metroid and Mario 64, this talk uses speedrunning as a lens to explore how engineering teams should think about balancing aggressive optimization against system stability and maintainability.

-Miguel is a compiler engineer with experience in language design, performance optimization, and standard library implementation.
-He has worked on high-performance Protobuf C++ and Rust at Google, and is obsessed with getting the most out of hardware OEMs’ parts.
-He also thinks that performance should be extremely accessible and frequently writes on the topic.
+Sunny is a compiler engineer with experience in language design, performance optimization, and standard library implementation.
+They have worked on high-performance Protobuf C++ and Rust at Google, and are obsessed with getting the most out of hardware OEMs’ parts.
+Sunny also thinks that performance should be extremely accessible and frequently writes on the topic.

-Outside of software, Miguel is an experienced digital illustrator and painter.
+Outside of software, Sunny is an experienced digital illustrator and painter.